CLOSER-Cohorts/discovery-customisations/pages/faqs.md

 <h3><b>What is metadata?</b></h3>
 <p>Metadata is, simply put, data about data.
 It gives the data context.
 It describes, for example, when a given data collection wave took place and who conducted it.
 It describes the coverage of the data.
-It describes the exact questions asked and how they fit into an overall data collection questionnaire.</p>
+It describes the exact questions asked and how they fit into an overall data collection questionnaire.
+Metadata and metadata standards allow CLOSER Discovery to meet the FAIR principles.
+If you would like to read more about how Discovery aligns with, and implements the FAIR principles, please refer to the <a href="/page/fair/31">FAIR infrastructure page</a>.</p>

 <h3><b>Why do researchers need metadata?</b></h3>
 <p>Using data without its metadata is like reading a long, complicated book with the index and glossary removed.
 You have most of the information you need, but not all of it.
 It's harder to navigate.
 You have the terminology, but without the definitions.
 You have the data, but not the context to make it useable.</p>
 <h3><b>Can I use the metadata available on CLOSER discovery?</b></h3>